-So if you don't have those things already in place, which we did before, when we were the small local builder, kind of like the young, you can make movements and changes a heck of a lot faster, like Holiday, where they have a lot of things already in place here.
-It was very much a reactive. course of, of matrix that we had to navigate through and we're getting there, you know, unfortunately here in Texas, I would probably say out of all the States, Texas probably avoid acknowledging COVID more than others.
+So if you don't have those things already in place, which we did before when we were the small local builder, kind of like De Young, you can make movements and changes a heck of a lot faster.
+Like Holiday, where they have a lot of things already in place here.
+It was very much a reactive. course of matrix that we had to navigate through and we're getting there, you know, unfortunately here in Texas, I would probably say out of all the States, Texas probably avoid acknowledging COVID more than others.

-And so we do operate business [00:07:00] a little bit more than a little bit more usual than most, But there are still things, obviously that are in place from a national standpoint, that we have to adhere to, to make sure that the safety is still being followed and we're still reaching out and doing the touchless appointments so on and so forth.
+And so we do operate business [00:07:00] a little bit more usual than most, But there are still things, obviously that are in place from a national standpoint, that we have to adhere to, to make sure that the safety is still being followed and we're still reaching out and doing the touchless appointments so on and so forth.

-Kevin Weitzel: Well, you know, in the military they say it's, easier to steal or steer a PT boat in an instant steer battleship.
-So I wholeheartedly get what you're talking about with the scale of being able to pivot, based on the scale of the, the builder themselves.
+Kevin Weitzel: Well, in the military they say it's, easier to steal or steer a PT boat in an instant steer battleship.
+So I wholeheartedly get what you're talking about with the scale of being able to pivot, based on the scale of the builder themselves.

-So, so that's fantastic.
+So, that's fantastic.
 So let's go ahead and tackle the one ugly subject that nobody really wants to talk about.
-Everybody's tired of hearing about it. what have you changed with this current market climate? obviously with COVID the way it is.
-What have you had to reset reboot re-push and let's [00:08:00] start with Michelle.
+Everybody's tired of hearing about it, what have you changed with this current market climate?
+Obviously with COVID the way it is, what have you had to reset reboot re-push and let's [00:08:00] start with Michelle.

-Michelle Smallwood: well, it's, it's been a little bit of Mr. Toad's wild ride, at first, you know, really end of March, April and may. we thank God. had the foresight to start photographing all of our spec homes at the beginning of the year.
+Michelle Smallwood: well, it's been a little bit of Mr. Toad's wild ride, at first, really end of March, April and May, we thank God. had the foresight to start photographing all of our spec homes at the beginning of the year.
 So we had spec homes photographed.
-We had, had just started getting Matterport tours of all of these homes.
+We had just started getting Matterport tours of all of these homes.

-And we had just started doing some virtual staging, which is not quite augmented reality, but, you know, having furniture.
-Placed in photographs of homes. so fortunately we had that going for us already, but now all of a sudden you're kind of mobilizing and getting everyone to start utilizing those resources we have available.
+And we had just started doing some virtual staging, which is not quite augmented reality, but, having furniture placed in photographs of homes. so fortunately we had that going for us already, but now all of a sudden you're kind of mobilizing and getting everyone to start utilizing those resources we have available.

-And it was all going to be fine.
-And we thank God we're considered an essential business in Florida, so we could continue building. but hugging our backlog was as important as procuring new sales.
-And we actually had, our first completely virtual sale in April, where we had buyers from California, who we took on virtual tours and did the Matterport, and, you know, did the WhatsApp and the FaceTime, and they bought a home and they've closed and they're happy.
+And it was all going to be fine and we thank God we're considered an essential business in Florida, so we could continue building. but hugging our backlog was as important as procuring new sales.
+We actually had, our first completely virtual sale in April, where we had buyers from California, who we took on virtual tours and did the Matterport, and did the WhatsApp and the FaceTime, and they bought a home and they've closed and they're happy.

 And it's great.